victorgcramos/decentralized-governance-tcc/definitions.md

 # A basic definition of Sympol, a simplified political system

 ***Abstract - The current political system is complex and demands many features to keep working and not collapse.
-In this article, we are going to see the definition of a simplified political system, named Sympol, which  the basis for the articles definitions of people, government and representativeness.***
+In this article, we are going to see the definition of a simplified political system, named Sympol, which  the basis for the article's definitions of people, government and representativeness.***

 ## Introduction